 Islington is home to the Honorary Artillery Company (the oldest military organisation in the UK), and to around 5,600 veterans ranging from World War II through to recent years.

 We recognise the contribution made by current and ex-serving members of the armed forces.
 We work with the Islington Armed Forces Covenant to provide you with support which is outlined below.
 Please see our related information links at the bottom of the page which may be useful in your situation.

 Islington Armed Forces Community Covenant

-- Concessions for war widows and those injured or disabled through serving in the Forces when we calculate entitlement to financial support (housing benefit, council tax support and crisis grants)
+Concessions for war widows and those injured or disabled through serving in the Forces when we calculate entitlement to financial support such as housing benefit, council tax support and crisis grants

 The Islington Community Covenant aims to:

 encourage local communities to support the armed forces community in their areas